rust-lang/rfcs/text/0000-io-error-handling.md

 will be what was returned from flush, but resources (in memory buffers, file descriptors) are still released.

-IO objects that are being dropped must not impicitly call `.flush()` or `.close()` on themselves or any sub objects; only the minimal cleanup (freeing memory, releasing file descriptors) should be performed.  *drop means drop it on the floor*.
+IO objects that are being dropped must not implicitly call `.flush()` or `.close()` on themselves or any sub objects; only the minimal cleanup (freeing memory, releasing file descriptors) should be performed.  *drop means drop it on the floor*.